Skip to content

 Why the Rust Way?

-3. Safety: It reduces the chances of uncaught exceptions.
+3. Safety: Reduces uncaught exceptions.

 4. Functional Approach: Aligns with TypeScript’s functional programming style.